-In 2016, the unemployment rate stood at 4.1 percent in Germany.
+In 2017, the unemployment rate stood at 3,7 percent in Germany.
 Germany therefore has one of the lowest unemployment rates in the world.
-The same year, the average rate for the 28 EU states was twice as high.
 While elsewhere in Europe, youth unemployment has risen significantly in the past few years, in Germany the dual education system has paid off.
-In 2016, only 7.1 percent of 15 to 24 year-olds were registered unemployed.
-The average for the EU-28 zone was 18.7 percent.
+In 2017, only 6.8 percent of 15 to 24 year-olds were registered unemployed.

 Gross is not the same as net

 In Germany when you sign a work contract for employment subject to social security contributions, your contract states your gross salary.
 But gross is not the same as net.
 It means that you will receive less than what is stated in your work contract.

-For example: in 2016, the average gross salary for all salary categories together for men was just under 4,483 euros a month.
-Women, who tend to work more part-time and in service professions where pay low, earned an average 3,613 euros a month.
+For example: in 2017, the average gross salary for all salary categories together was just under 4,554 euros a month.
+Wages of people who tend to work more part-time and in low-paid service professions earned an average 3,678 euros a month.
 In the case of employees in jobs subject to social security contributions, employers automatically deduct income tax, the “solidarity surcharge” (Solidaritätszuschlag) and the statutory social security contributions.
 The advantage is that your social security contributions mean that you are financially insured if you lose your job, fall ill, or are in need of care, and in old age.
 The employers even take over some costs.
 The amounts deducted may vary depending on your income, federal state, tax bracket, health insurance fund and family status.
-In 2016, an unmarried woman or unmarried man in tax bracket I in the western German states received an average net salary of 2,225 euros or 2,652 euros respectively.
+In 2017, an unmarried person in tax bracket I in the western German states received an average net salary of around 2,269 euros up to 2,697 euros.